10 – Never Say Die

 # 8 – Greatest Hits (Import LP)

-Well we had to pick at least one rare Sabbath record for our Top 10 Black Sabbath Album covers list.
+We had to pick at least one rare Sabbath record for our Top 10 Black Sabbath Album covers list.
 The Black Sabbath Greatest Hits album pictured below was released as an import in 1977.
 The album was released on the German Nems label.
-The cover art clearly speaks for itself.
-It’s to bad this compilation was never released in the United States.
-Listening to the record one can hear how the band influenced rock bands from so many generations such as Soundgarden, Alice in Chains, Queensryche, Nirvana and the Foo Fighters.
+The cover art speaks for itself.
+It’s too bad this compilation was never released in the United States.
+The record shows how the band influenced rock bands from so many generations, such as Soundgarden, Alice in Chains, Queensryche, Nirvana, and the Foo Fighters.# 7 – Paranoid

-If you were a rock fan growing up in the 1970’s, chances are you had a copy of this record along with Led Zeppelin II, III and IV, a few Doors albums, Rush 2112, Queen A Night at The Opera and Springsteen’s Born To Run.
-Yes these were the records that all rock fans not only listened too , but lived their lives in accordance with the every lyric and guitar riff that permeated from these rock God recordings.
+If you were a rock fan growing up in the 1970s, chances are you had a copy of this record along with Led Zeppelin II, III, and IV, a few Doors albums, Rush 2112, Queen’s A Night at The Opera, and Springsteen’s Born To Run.
+Yes, these were the records that all rock fans listened to and lived their lives by every lyric and guitar riff that permeated from these rock God recordings.
 The Black Sabbath album Paranoid may not be their greatest album cover, but it was easily their most popular, and for that reason alone, it deserves a place on our Top 10 Black Sabbath Album covers list.
-The album was released on January 7th 1971 in the United States.
+The album was released in the United States on January 7th, 1971.

 # 6 – Black Sabbath Vol.4